Kaufman-Lab-Columbia/ClustSim/README.md

 plot_clusters(X,labels)
 ```

 Noise can be added to the simulated data by setting the number of noise points to be added.
 The background noise is uniform by default can be set to have a gradient to mimic noise commonly associated with single molecule localization microscopy by setting gradient = 'True'.
+Noise is assigned as -1.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 100, noise = 3000,